Gpachs/simple_shell/README.md

 echo "ls" | ./shell

-All code was written by Goldman Obioma and Hellen
+All code was written by Goldman Obioma and Hellen Namatovu